Posted on :: Tags: , , ,

 patch_histogram_dict[ma(i00, i01, i02, i10, i11, i12, i20, i21, i22)] = f

-I was looking a skeleton feature that can be applied to components after medial axis transform.
-However, we will use binarized connected component images directly in this version and take a look at skeletal version later.
+I was looking for a skeleton feature that can be applied to components after a medial axis transform.
+However, in this version, we will use binarized connected component images directly and explore the skeletal version later.

 Above, we used a function ma to convert a set of numbers to a tuple of tuples.
-It's simple as
+It’s as simple as:

 def ma(i00, i01, i02, i10, i11, i12, i20, i21, i22):